ashufelt/LoserPoolWebsite/LoserPickPool/Loser Picks HTMX.md

 ## To Do

+- [ ] Add "About" page.
+Rules, how to enter, about the dev

 ## In Progress

+- [ ] Fix: "Username/PIN combo is not valid" is displaying twice
+- [ ] Fix: "Could not register the new user..." does not go away without a full reset

+## Completed

 - [ ] Update view picks right away when making a pick
 - [ ] Change team list to not eliminate current weeks pick

-## Completed

 - [ ] Drop down for username doesn't update after adding username
 - [ ] Reorganize HTML/Router stuff
 - [ ] MVP: Add pick